epomatti/microservices-archetypes/README.md

 This generates problems of its own, but again for whatever reason a team might opt to build such a service.

-Let's suppose that using [Azure App Configuration](https://azure.microsoft.com/en-us/services/app-configuration/) is not approved, and using an orchestrator config and secrets layer is not flexible enough, a team might choose to develop its own configuration manager layer.
+Let's suppose that using [Azure App Configuration](https://azure.microsoft.com/en-us/services/app-configuration/) is not approved, and using an orchestrator config and secrets layer is not flexible enough, a team might choose to develop its own configuration management layer.

 ![Language][8]